Sony A9 setup guide with tips and tricks

 MENU → Purple Camera Icon → page 5

-Turn the digital zoom functionality on or off.
+Turn the digital zoom function on or off.

 Set to Optical zoom only (using the optical zoom capabilities of your lens